Gum Disease Treatment

 Bone GraftingA bone graft is a surgical procedure that involves taking bone material from one source and transplanting it into the weak areas of your jaw.
 The bone may be harvested from your own body or taken from a donor at a tissue bank.
 The procedure is done to restore the strength and shape to your jaw and is often done before the placement of Dental Implants if the jaw cannot successfully support them on its own.

-If you have developed gum disease, getting treatment right away is essential.
+If you have developed gum disease, getting Periodontal Therapy right away is essential.
 The earlier the disease is diagnosed, the less damage will be done, and less invasive the necessary treatments will be.
 For more information, and to schedule your appointment, call Jillian Prather Family Dentistry at (918) 401-9933 today.